-In addition to a 15″ laptop pocket, the Guru also features a comprehensive organizing pocket in the front with multiple internal zippered pockets and slots for accessories.
-Due to this organization, its small size and inconspicuous looks, the Guru can be used in many different ways.
-It makes a great pack for a day in the city, a roomy bag for use at school, or an all day mountain bike adventure.
+In addition to a 15″ laptop pocket, the Guru also features a comprehensive organizational pocket in the front with multiple internal zippered pockets and slots for accessories.
+The bag’s small size, inconspicuous looks and excellent organizational features make it a great backpack for a day in the city, a roomy bay for school books or an all-day mountain bike adventure.

 Guru Backpack Photo Gallery

-Now please take a scroll through the 50 photos below which detail every part of the new Guru.
+Now please scroll through the 50 photos below, which detail every part of the F-Stop Guru 25L.

-The versatility of the F-Stop packs has always been a key feature.
-You can choose how much camera gear you want to carry in your pack by picking the size of the ICU when you place your order.
+The versatility of the F-Stop packs has always been a critical feature.
+You can choose how much camera gear you want to carry in your bag by picking the size of the ICU when you place your order.
 Perhaps you want just a camera and a lens to take on a weekend trek, or maybe you want to carry a 10-lens arsenal for a huge one day shoot.
-Both are possible with the right selection of ICUs.
-F-Stop were the pioneers of this form of outdoor photography back.
+Both are possible with the proper selection of ICUs.
+F-Stop was the pioneer of this form of outdoor photography back.

 Guru as a strobe kit bag

-I was asked this question a few times so here is the pictorial answer.
-Is the Guru a good pack for carrying a strobe pack and head, in particular an Elinchrom Ranger or large Profoto pack.
+I was asked this question a few times, so here is the pictorial answer.
+Is the Guru a good pack for carrying a strobe pack and head, particularly an Elinchrom Ranger or large Profoto pack?
 The answer is yes.

 The F-Stop Guru is a rugged and highly versatile bag that is a welcome addition to the Mountain Series.
 In particular, I like the way it straddles the line between mountain pack and capable urban daily carry pack.
-My other Mountain Series packs would be too large, and rather conspicuous on a day in the city.
-But the Guru handles these sorts of duties with aplomb.
+The other Mountain Series packs would be too large and rather conspicuous on a day in the city.
+But the Guru easily handles these sorts of duties with style.